apollographql/apollo-client/.changeset/chatty-comics-yawn.md

 "@apollo/client": patch
 ---

-Adds a deprecation warning to the HOC exports.
+Adds a deprecation warning to the HOC and render prop APIs.

-The HOC exports have already been deprecated since 2020, but we previously didn't have a @deprecated tag in the DocBlocks.
+The HOC and render prop APIs have already been deprecated since 2020, but we previously didn't have a @deprecated tag in the DocBlocks.